plone/plone.app.toolbar/README.rst

     [versions]
     plone.app.jquery = 1.8.3

-Bellow version pins are for Plone version 4.3rc1 or higher.
+Above version pins are for Plone version 4.3rc1 or higher.

 Make sure you install the "Plone Toolbar" profile when creating your Plone site or include ``plone.app.toolbar:default`` profile in your ``metadata.xml``..